factory24/developer-onboarding/README.md

 We welcome all interested and/or experienced developers into the Afrolynk Family.
 Our current developer skill pool is mix across wide technology spectrums including: Big data & Analytics, Artificial Intelligence, Internet of Things(IOT) / Smart Machines and Blockchain & Distributed Systems.

 We are continually seeking out developers for our mentorship, internship, learners and professional programs.
+You're a perfect fit for our organization if you" If you possess any of the key qualities we look out for then

  - Metrics: engagement level on your community chat group(s), number of followers on social media, member interests in particular topics or languages, interest in certain products or technology etc